Card Summary Table

 Yes, the card has a 2.7% foreign transaction fee.
 Note that if used overseas, you will not earn any extra cash-back from the bonus categories.

-Is the Blue Cash Everyday® Card from American Express a 0% APR card?
+What is the APR on the Blue Cash Everyday® Card from American Express?

 How do you redeem Blue Cash Everyday® Card from American Express rewards?

 Log in to your card at AmericanExpress.com and select this card if it is not the default (if you have more than one AMEX card).
 You will see the cash-back summary just below the main menus.

 Click “Redeem” and follow the steps.
 Cash-back can only be redeemed in increments of $25 at a time.